juju/docs/src/en/tutorial-k8s-charms.md

 File `icon.svg` will be displayed in the Charm Store once the charm is put there.

+Notes:

-Note that a Kubernetes charm can implement the same hooks that traditional charms can, and each hook, in turn, has at its disposal all traditional hook tools.
+ - A Kubernetes charm can implement the same hooks that traditional charms can, and each hook, in turn, has at its disposal all traditional hook tools.

-Charms, whether Kubernetes or traditional, are written using the [Reactive Framework][charms-reactive].
+ - Charms, whether Kubernetes or traditional, are written using the [Reactive Framework][charms-reactive].

 ### Container images